EPiCs-group/epic-mace/docs/source/installation.rst

-    Earlier versions do not support dative bonds, and in later versions there are significant changes in the embedding and symmetry processing algorithms which are not well compatible with the MACE's underlying algorithms.
+    Earlier versions do not support dative bonds, and in later versions there are significant changes in the embedding and symmetry processing algorithms which are not well compatible with the **epic-mace**'s underlying algorithms.
     This noticeably increases number of errors for both stereomer search and 3D embedding.